andrew-oxenburgh/spritnesse/HOWTO.md

 Run the Demo
 ===

-pull the source - clone from somewhere - if you're readin this, you probably already have.
+pull the source - clone from somewhere - if you're reading this, you probably already have.

 -- build the project.
 mvn package